geoserver/geoserver-history/doc/user/source/webadmin/server/index.rst

 Server
 ======

-The Server section of the web console provides access to GeoServer environment information.
-It is a a combination of diagnostic and configuration tools, and can be particularly useful for debugging.
+The Server section of the web admin provides access to GeoServer environment information.
+It is a combination of diagnostic and configuration tools, and can be particularly useful for debugging.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    status
    contact